-Transfer to Capital Reserve: The transfer to capital reserves in FY 2020/21 is \$1,534,000.
-The FY 2020/21 capital budget represents a \$140,000 increase compared to capital projects funded in the current year, net of funding from grants and existing reserves.
+Transfer to Capital Reserve: The transfer to capital reserves in FY 2020/21 is \$1,077,000.
+The FY 2020/21 capital budget represents a \$316,304 decrease compared to capital projects funded in the current year, with an increased utilization of existing reserves in FY21 to offset the operating budget cost.
 Details on these projects can be found in the Capital portion of the budget book (Section J).